Build Your First Agent

 Cross-Agent Communication

-Call other agents' reasoners and skills using app.call():
+Call other agents' reasoners and skills using app.call() or ctx.call():

 @reasoners_router.reasoner()